 Owners in nursing home abuse case plead guilty to cover-up

-It has been a long road for the four people involved in a nursing home abuse case cover-up, but finally, more than two years after two separate incidents spurred investigation, charges have been made and guilty pleas have been entered.
+It has been a long road for the four people involved in a nursing home abuse case cover-up, but finally, more than two years after two separate incidents spurred the investigation, charges have been made and guilty pleas have been entered.

 In 2013, a medication error that went unaddressed for several days and the report of unlawful sexual conduct between two residents prompted the complaint which led to the investigation.
-During the investigation, evidence was discovered that suggested the owners and two others had violated health laws and falsified records to cover-up the abuse.
+During the investigation, evidence was discovered that suggested the owners and two others had violated health laws and falsified records to cover up the abuse.

 One of the owners will serve three years probation while the other will serve one year of conditional discharge which will stave off punishment as long as he complies with the conditions.
 The other two employees named in the indictment are the Director of Nursing who awaits sentencing, and the facility Administrator, who has not yet entered a plea.